Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 @scaladoc[Assets](stellar.sdk.resp.AssetResp) are the items that are traded on the network.
 They can be searched for by their `code`, `issuer`, neither or both.

+By default the results will be in ascending order from the earliest record.
+This behaviour can be modified with the `cursor` and `order` parameters.

 @@snip [NetworkSpec.scala](../../test/scala/stellar/sdk/NetworkSpec.scala) { #asset_query_examples }

+### Effects

+@scaladoc[Effects](stellar.sdk.resp.EffectResp) are the changes that have been effected on the network as a result of operations successfully processed.

+By default the results will be in ascending order from the earliest record.
+This behaviour can be modified with the `cursor` and `order` parameters.

+@@snip [NetworkSpec.scala](../../test/scala/stellar/sdk/NetworkSpec.scala) { #effect_query_examples }

 ### Ledgers